 I like to start with two stabilized wood knife scales, or sides, about .450", or just over 7/16 thick.
 I use a bandsaw to split a 1" block in half and have a little wood to spare for sanding, flattening, and such.
 Afterward, we will have two blocks that are .400-.420" thick, 2" tall, and 5" long.
 Plenty of wood for the handle we're about to make!

 3- Flattening the Scales-

+How to make a knife handle from wood.
 After sawing and book matching the two scales of the wood knife handle, it is necessary to make each scale flat and parallel to attach to the tang of the knife without gaps and voids.
 This also helps with drilling the pin holes perpendicular, straight, and to the proper size.

 I use the 2x72 belt sander and a 9" disc sander for this operation and check for flat and parallel on a granite surface plate and with digital calipers or micrometers.
 I can't stress enough the necessity that the side of the scales glued to the tang is FLAT.
 If not, there will be gaps in your scale/tang joints.

 I use liners made from G10 or Micarta between the wood and tang of my knives.
 It is an aesthetic feature and serves no practical or structural purpose.
 Liners add a bit of color to the handle as a whole.
 To me, liners bring the whole handle together as a unit and offer some color contrast to the wood and steel.